Forest Café: Bristo Place

 The building at 3 Bristo Place was constructed during 1899–1900 to a design by Sydney Mitchell and Wilson for the Evangelical Union on the site of a former Baptist Chapel.
 The category-B listed building has 659 m2 of floor space and was previously owned by the National Museums of Scotland, who sold the building for £600,000 during 2003.
-The plaque over the door reflects its subsequent use as a Seventh-day Adventist Church, who had purchased the building in 1942 and used it until 2000.
+The plaque over the door reflects its subsequent by the Seventh-day Adventist Church, which had purchased the building in 1942 and used it until 2000.

-The space was organised through multiple working groups that were open to the public plus a closed "Core" working group that accepted volunteers who had a longer-term participation.
-The working groups were run using consensus decision-making process featuring facilitation and hand signals, with minutes saved to an online forum called the "BB".
-The clerical and financial administration was performed by a paid worker, with building related tasks performed laterly by a Building Manager.
-The cafe was organised by paid day-time Kitchen Managers (KMs) and voluntary evening KMs, with help from further rotad volunteers.
+The space was organised through multiple working groups that were open to the public, plus a closed "Core" working group that accepted volunteers for longer-term participation.
+The working groups were run using a consensus decision-making process.
+A mix of paid staff and volunteers were responsible for financial administration, building management and the café.

-Free events were held throughout the building regularly, including workshops and skill-shares, music, film, poetry, theatre and readings.
+Free events were held in the building regularly, including workshops and skill-shares, music, film, poetry, theatre and readings.
 There was a community darkroom catering to black and white, alternative and historic process photography.
-During each summer the venue ran the 'August Forest Fringe', a theatre and alternative arts programme as an alternative complement to the mainstream Edinburgh Festival.
+Each summer, the venue ran the 'August Forest Fringe', a theatre and alternative arts programme to complement the Edinburgh Festival.

 In 2004, the Forest Café became one of only four internet cafés in the United Kingdom to have won a highly recommended citation in the Yahoo!
 Mail Internet Café Awards.

-A volunteer guide booklet called Don't Panic! was drawn up to record and spread information about how The Forest worked.

-The Edinburgh University Settlement - the charity that owned the Bristo Place building - went bankrupt in October 2010, and it was announced that the premises were to be sold.
+The Edinburgh University Settlement – the charity that owned the Bristo Place building – went bankrupt in October 2010, and it was announced that the premises were to be sold.
 The Forest launched a campaign to raise £500,000 to try to buy the building, or buy or rent another property elsewhere in Edinburgh.